 In particular, there was a series on Stoicism delivered by William Irving, which I found fascinating, and I followed up by buying and reading a couple of his books.

-I was a proud of my new routine, but it wasn't actually anything impressive.
+I was a proud of my new routine, as minimal as it was.
 I was doing about ten minutes a day, first thing in the morning.
 Once I had my forty days in (six days a week – I give myself a cheat day on the weekend) I decided it was time to level-up.
 My goal become an hour a day.

 This kinda scared me a bit, to be honest.
 Ten minutes is easy, but I know myself, and that when life gets difficult, certain things are gonna slip.